iProgramMC/Boron/readme.md

 * `boron/` - The OS kernel itself.
 See [the Boron kernel's structure](boron/structure.md) for more details.

-* `ddk/` - Driver Development Kit.
-The OS kernel and drivers use includes from this directory.

 * `drivers/` - The actual drivers themselves.

 Kernel DLL exports will use the prefix `Bn`.
 I know this isn't the chemical symbol for boron (that being B),